jdsimcoe/churchdeploy/extensions/html5_doctype/README.markdown

 # HTML5 Doctype #

-This is an extension for [Symphony 2](http://symphony-cms.com/): A cludge to enforce a basic HTML5 doctype regardless of your XSLT output.
+This is an extension for [Symphony 2](http://getsymphony.com/): A cludge to enforce a basic HTML5 doctype regardless of your XSLT output.

-- Version: 1.2.5
+- Version: 1.3.1
-- Date: 5 November 2011
+- Date: 11 February 2013
 - Requirements: Symphony 2
 - Author: Nick Dunn
 - Constributors: Stephen Bau, Michael Eichelsdoerfer